AronCao49/MoPA/README.md

 ## :scroll: About MoPA (ICRA'24)

-MoPA is a MM-UDA method that aims to alleviate the imbalanced class-wise performance on Rare Objects (ROs) and the lack of 2D dense supervision signals through Valid Ground-based Insertion (VGI) and Segment Anything Mask consistency (SAM consistency).
-An overall structure is as follows.
+MoPA is an MM-UDA method that aims to alleviate the imbalanced class-wise performance on Rare Objects (ROs) and the lack of 2D dense supervision signals through Valid Ground-based Insertion (VGI) and Segment Anything Mask consistency (SAM consistency).
+The overall structure is as follows.

 <p align="middle">
   <img src="figs/Main_Method.jpg" width="600" />
 </p>

-Specifically, VGI insert more ROs from the wild with ground truth to guide the recognition of ROs during UDA process without introducing artificial artifacts, while SAM consistency leverage image masks from [Segment Anything Model](https://github.com/facebookresearch/segment-anything) to encourage mask-wise prediction consistency.
+Specifically, VGI insert more ROs from the wild with ground truth to guide the recognition of ROs during UDA process without introducing artificial artifacts, while SAM consistency leverages image masks from [Segment Anything Model](https://github.com/facebookresearch/segment-anything) to encourage mask-wise prediction consistency.

 <p align="middle">
   <img src="figs/Full_VGI.gif" width="600" />